dorayx/object-property-names/README.md

 The properties will be found upon the object through its prototype chain to the top.
 During the prototype chain lookup, two rules, the type rule and the property rule, can be applied to ignore the specific types and properties.

+## Features

+- Tiny and No dependence
+- Flexible control
+- Support ES2015 Module and UMD

 ## Type Rule & Property Rule

 The **Type Rule** is a list of the types to be ignored and the properties of those ignored types won't be returned.
 Please note that the type rule only applies to the prototype but not to the given object.